IggySegevGal/IggySegevGal/README.md

 - 👋 Hi, I’m @IggySegevGal
-- 👀 I’m interested in ...GITHUB
+- 👀 I’m interested in signal proccesing
-- 🌱 I’m currently learning ...GITHUB
+- 🌱 I’m currently learning electrical engineering
 - 💞️ I’m looking to collaborate on ...GITHUB
-- 📫 How to reach me ...GITHUB!
+- 📫 How to reach me iggysegevgal@gmail.com

 <!---
 IggySegevGal/IggySegevGal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.